Explainer

 Payment Pointers are a standardized identifier for payment accounts.
 In the same way that an email address provides an identifier for a mailbox in the email ecosystem a payment pointer is used by an account holder to share the details of their account with a counter-party.

-A Payment Pointer resolves to a URL (with the https scheme) that provides the location of a payment initiation service at which the counter-party can initiate a payment to or from the owner of the Payment Pointer.
+A Payment Pointer resolves to a URL (with the https scheme) that can be used to discover the Open Payments endpoints for interacting with the account.
+Using the Open Payments protocol the counter-party can initiate a payment to or from the owner of the Payment Pointer.

 Syntax

-Payment Pointers don’t contain query strings or fragments, however payment initiation services MAY define standard parameters that can be used by a client when connecting to the payment initiation service endpoint.
+Payment Pointers don’t contain query strings or fragments, however Open Payments MAY define standard parameters that can be used by a client when connecting to an Open Payments service endpoint.

 Flow